graemerocher/micronaut-oraclecloud-workshop/lab_aop/lab_aop.md

     }
     </copy>

-Next modify your logging configuration by modifying the `src/main/resources/logback.xml` file to include the following definition:
+Next modify your logging configuration by editing the `src/main/resources/logback.xml` file to include the following definition:

     <copy>
     <configuration>